glinton/ytspeed/README.md

 ![ytspeed logo](./extension/icons/icon-256.png)

 # ytSpeed
-A simple chrome extension to adjust the playback speed of YouTube videos via keyboard shortcuts
+A simple chrome extension to adjust the playback speed of YouTube videos via keyboard shortcuts.
+Sure you can adjust to 2x (with a mouse), but sometimes that's just not fast enough.

 ### Status
 Works For Me